Clever/gitbot/README.md

 ## Motivation

 Clever has a service-oriented architecture where each service is its own git repository.
-This lets us develop quickly on changes that are local to a specific service.
+This lets us quickly develop changes that are limited to a single service.
-However, there are some changes (see examples below) that we'd like to make across many services.
+However, there are some changes (see examples below) that need to be made across many services.
 `gitbot` takes the pain out of making changes across many repos.

 ## Usage